 Torrent addicts may rejoice because this VPN allows P2P connections!
 All you have to do is make sure you’re connected to a server that supports P2P traffic.

 In case you’re on a non-P2P supported server, ProtonVPN has a firewall in place to keep your information private.
 They’ve really thought of everything, so you can rest easy…

 The only downside is the speed.
 We know people love fast download speeds.
 In that case, check out these best VPNs for torrenting.

 Logging Policy: As reliable as a Swiss watch

 Swiss law directly exempts ProtonVPN from having to save any user connection logs.
 Neither can it direct them to perform targeted logging.

 What this means for users is that their private browsing history actually really stays private and under no circumstances can be transmitted to any third parties.
 So you can browse away, free from any worries!

-IP and DNS Leak Test: Squeaky clean like a brand new pair of shoes
+IP and DNS Leak Test: Squeaky clean

 There have been some known leaks for ProtonVPN, but we made sure to still try it out for ourselves.